Okada appeals Wynn shutout, drops board-member election bid

-LOS ANGELES (Reuters) - Japanese billionaire Kazuo Okada has appealed a court ruling shutting him out of Wynn Resorts Ltd’s (WYNN.O) November 2 annual meeting, but will drop attempts to nominate two independent members to the board of the casino giant.
+LOS ANGELES, Oct 19 (Reuters) - Japanese billionaire Kazuo Okada has appealed a court ruling shutting him out of Wynn Resorts Ltd’s Nov.
+2 annual meeting, but will drop attempts to nominate two independent members to the board of the casino giant.

 The Asian pachinko mogul is trying to reverse a forced redemption of his 20 percent stake in Wynn, imposed after an internal investigation concluded that Okada had violated anti-corruption laws.
 His stake is to be redeemed at a hefty 30 percent discount, valuing it at $2.7 billion.

-Okada says the forced action tramples all over his rights as a major shareholder in Wynn, through his Universal Entertainment Corp 6425.OS and its Aruze USA subsidiary.
-But on October 2, Clark County District Judge Elizabeth Gonzalez ruled against Okada’s motion to reverse that redemption.
+Okada says the forced action tramples all over his rights as a major shareholder in Wynn, through his Universal Entertainment Corp and its Aruze USA subsidiary.
+But on Oct.
+2, Clark County District Judge Elizabeth Gonzalez ruled against Okada’s motion to reverse that redemption.

 On Thursday, Aruze said it will abandon efforts to nominate two directors, because it did not expect a decision on its appeal to come before the shareholders’ meeting in any case.